 The stair is also a big problem for people suffering from the lung disease COPD.
 Walking steep hills and climbing stairs is strenuous on the breath.
 Oddbjørn (68) for example, has installed the AssiStep stair climbing aid down to the basement of his home to make it more secure and safe to continue using his whole house.

-Prices and alternatives
+Stair lift cost and alternatives

-Shaft elevator and platform lift
+Stair lift cost: Shaft elevator and platform lift

 Shaft elevators are usually priced in the price range of $20,000 - $30,000 + installation.